slsu0424/slsu0424.github.io/_posts/2023-07-27-encoding-pubmed-abstracts-for-nlp-tasks.md

 One challenge seen with the one-hot encoding approach is that there is no information about the words the vectors represent, or how the words relate to each other.
 That is, it tells us nothing about the similarities or differences between words.
 If we were to graph each vector and calculate a similarity measure (e.g., cosine similarity) between them, we would see that there is 0 similiarity between any two vectors.
 Refer to this [article](https://towardsdatascience.com/word-embeddings-intuition-behind-the-vector-representation-of-the-words-7e4eb2410bba) for a mathematical overview of the concept.

-Another challenge is sparse, highly dimensional data.
+A second challenge is sparse, highly dimensional data.
 When each word in a document is replaced with a one-hot vector, we start to get a large feature space with a lot of zeroes.
 In fact, when increase our vocabulary size (for example, double the vocabulary size N = 28 words), the feature space will morph into something like this:

 ![encoding_sparse](/assets/images/2023-07/encoding2.png)